httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # IANA Considerations

-This specification registers the following entry in the the Hypertext Transfer Protocol (HTTP) Field Name Registry established by {{HTTP}}:
+This specification registers the following entry in the Hypertext Transfer Protocol (HTTP) Field Name Registry established by {{HTTP}}:

 Field name: